Image courtesy of Insitu Pacific

 Queensland Aerospace 10-Year Roadmap

-The Aerospace Roadmap is one of six being developed by the Department of State Development as part of Advance Queensland which is investing in jobs for the future by opening the door to new industry and research collaborations and by tackling the big innovation challenges.
+The Aerospace Roadmap is one of six being developed by the department as part of Advance Queensland, which is investing in jobs for the future by opening the door to new industry and research collaborations and by tackling big innovation challenges.

-For further information about the priority industry roadmaps or specifically about the Aerospace discussion paper:
+For further information about the priority industry roadmaps or the aerospace discussion paper: